 Kroger stores have dramatically lowered prices on many items, but most notably (dairy) milk.
-I have partnered with Kroger to help promote this awareness of prices lowered on all of their MILK products, yes milk, a staple we have in our house.
-I always buy Simple Truth Organic Whole Milk for our family in their organic section of their stores.
-I like that they make it affordable for anyone to buy organic milk products for a fraction of the price.
-I mean why would you want to pay more for something you can pay less for?
+I’ve partnered with Kroger to help promote this awareness of prices lowered on all of their MILK products, yes milk, a staple we have in our house.
+My favorite milk to buy is their Simple Truth Organic Whole Milk for our family in their organic section.
+They make it affordable for anyone to buy organic milk products for a fraction of the price.
+Why would you want to pay more for something you can pay less for?
 Am I right?

 Arm yourself with a good knife, I am using the beautiful new knife from Zwilling Pro Holm Oak 5 1/2″ prep knife to peel and cut up all my root veggies.
 For the celeriac, slice away the top of the root and then the bottom, creating a steady base, and cut the remaining peel off in vertical strips from top to bottom, following the shape of the root, until all of the rough mottled skin is removed.
 Cut into smaller cubes.
 Peel and cut up the other veggies as well.